 The Roma Pass is a card is a time-limited pass that gives you free public transport and free entrance to two of Rome’s attractions (and discounts off other attractions) for the card’s duration.
 However entrance to the Vatican Museums is not included in the RomaPass because the Vatican is a separate country.
 The Omnia Card is almost exactly the same thing, but it also includes free entrance to the Vatican Museums and a hop-on-hop-off bus ticket too.

-You can buy a Roma Pass from the ticket offices of major train/Metro stations, some tourist attractions, and the many PIT (Punti Informativi Turistici – Tourist Information Points) throughout the city.
+Alternatively you can buy a Roma Pass in person from the ticket offices of major train/Metro stations, some tourist attractions, and the many PIT (Punti Informativi Turistici – Tourist Information Points) throughout the city.
 Sales points listed below:

 Stations (open 7am – 8pm every day, and from 8am on Sundays):